qxxst/hybrid-perk-deck/README.md

 ### Equipment
 Equipment bonuses only apply when using the respective equipment they apply to.
 The equipment must be selected in the menu before starting the heist.
 - The Toolkit now provides significantly higher bonuses to interaction speed (12.5% per upgrade level, up to 50% at level 4).
+- The Extra Cable Ties equipment now provides double the extra cable ties it normally would (2 per upgrade level, up to 8 at level 4).

 You can change these numbers to be whatever you want by editing the variables in `upgradestweakdata.lua`.
 For context, I have also added comments next to each variable that briefly explain what it does and what its previous values were, both in the vanilla game and with the previous versions of the mods (when applicable).
 ## Installation